Tejasgowdas-369/fox-ai/README.md

-# 🦊 Fox AI: Private Local LLM Chatbot
+ 🦊 Fox AI: Private Local LLM Chatbot

 Fox AI is a lightweight, privacy-focused, 100% offline desktop-style AI chatbot.
 Powered by a Python FastAPI backend and `llama-cpp-python`, Fox AI loads and runs quantized GGUF models completely on-device.
 The application requires zero internet connection during inference and features a premium glassmorphic dark-themed UI.

 ---

-## 🔒 In-Memory Only Privacy Guarantee
+ 🔒 In-Memory Only Privacy Guarantee
-> **Fox AI stores nothing — all conversation data lives strictly in RAM and is permanently wiped when the app closes or the connection resets.**
+> Fox AI stores nothing — all conversation data lives strictly in RAM and is permanently wiped when the app closes or the connection resets.**

-*   **No File Persistence:** There are no databases (SQLite/PostgreSQL), no temporary JSON writes, and no disk caches.
+*   No File Persistence: There are no databases (SQLite/PostgreSQL), no temporary JSON writes, and no disk caches.
-*   **WebSocket Scoping:** Your chat history is maintained as a Python list scoped *exclusively* to the active WebSocket session.
+*   WebSocket Scoping: Your chat history is maintained as a Python list scoped *exclusively* to the active WebSocket session.
-*   **Garbage Collection:** Once your browser tab is closed, the connection terminates, or you click **Wipe RAM**, the Python list is dereferenced and immediately garbage-collected from the system memory.
+*   Garbage Collection: Once your browser tab is closed, the connection terminates, or you click Wipe RAM, the Python list is dereferenced and immediately garbage-collected from the system memory.

 ---

-## Key Features
+ Key Features
-*   **Zero-Build Frontend:** Written in pure Vanilla HTML, CSS, and JS.
+*   Zero-Build Frontend:Written in pure Vanilla HTML, CSS, and JS.
 Served directly from the FastAPI server.
 No Node.js, `npm install`, or bundlers required.
-*   **Singleton Model Architecture:** The GGUF model is loaded once as a thread-safe singleton on server startup, preventing memory-reload leaks and requests collision.
+*   Singleton Model Architecture:The GGUF model is loaded once as a thread-safe singleton on server startup, preventing memory-reload leaks and requests collision.
-*   **Live Token Stats:** Measures and displays prompt tokens, generated tokens, and total session tokens in real time.
+*   Live Token Stats: Measures and displays prompt tokens, generated tokens, and total session tokens in real time.
-*   **Latency Tracking:** Computes and displays Time to First Token (TTFT) in milliseconds so you can easily profile hardware performance.
+*   Latency Tracking: Computes and displays Time to First Token (TTFT) in milliseconds so you can easily profile hardware performance.
-*   **Visual Excellence:** Premium responsive dark-mode styling with glassmorphism panels, glowing states, pulsing typing animations, and custom scroll areas.
+*   Visual Excellence: Premium responsive dark-mode styling with glassmorphism panels, glowing states, pulsing typing animations, and custom scroll areas.

 ---

-## Prerequisites
+Prerequisites
-*   **Python:** Version 3.10 or higher.
+*   Python: Version 3.10 or higher.
-*   **Hardware (Recommended):** 8GB+ of system RAM.
+*   Hardware (Recommended):** 8GB+ of system RAM.

 ---

-## Step-by-Step Installation
+ Step-by-Step Installation

-### 1. Clone the Repository
+ 1. Clone the Repository
 ```bash
 git clone https://github.com/Tejasgowdas-369/fox-ai.git
 cd fox-ai
 ```

-### 2. Install Python Dependencies
+2. Install Python Dependencies
 Create a virtual environment (highly recommended) and install requirements:
 ```bash
 # Create and activate virtual environment